 - Homework is done and you are prepared (you know the comps, the market and the property)

-- Any leave behind brochures, etc. are branded and on point
+- Your listing presentation materials are branded and on point

-- You dress profesh (unless it’s a phone meeting than pjs are acceptable)
+- You dress profesh (unless it’s a phone meeting then pjs are acceptable)

 Know your superpower